adrienharnay/ssr-starter-pack/README.md

 ];
 ```

+This code will output two files, called **manifests**, which will map predictable chunk names to the real, dynamic ones.

 #### Including assets in the document

 The last step is to include our assets in the document.
 It requires accessing our manifests, in order to include the right assets names.